rameez-na/microsoft-authentication-library-for-js/contributing.md

 In case of doubt, open an issue in the [issue tracker][].

 Especially do so if you plan to work on a major change in functionality.
-Nothing is more frustrating than seeing your hard work go to waste because your vision does not align with our goals for the SDK.
+Nothing is more frustrating than seeing your hard work go to waste because of your vision does not align with our goals for the SDK.